ZDF-OSS/cdk-aws-wafv2-geofence-lib/API.md

 It offers a high-level abstraction and integrates neatly with your existing AWS CDK project.
 It brings AWS best practices into your infrastructure and hides boilerplate logic in your project.

+**Features**
+* Blocking of requests to your AWS ressources based on IP orign (Country) - If you application is national, restrict the web traffic to the county.

+* AWS Managed Rules for AWS WAF is a managed service that provides protection against common application vulnerabilities or other unwanted traffic (https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html)

+* Cloud Watch Dashboards with AWS Logs Insights

+**Experimental**
+* ChatGPT IP blocking engine.
+IP Block list is maintained by ChatGPT evaluation.

 The Construct is available in the following languages:

 * JavaScript, TypeScript ([Node.js ≥ 14.15.0](https://nodejs.org/download/release/latest-v14.x/))